ICESAT-2HackWeek/GroundingLine-Greenland/README.md

 2. Use the surface elevation profile to find the "inflexion point" ("I" in the diagram below), e.g. [Fricker and Padman et al. (2006)](https://doi.org/10.1029/2006GL026907) and [Brunt et al. (2010)](https://doi.org/10.3189/172756410791392790).
 This method won't need the bed topography, which has it's own uncertainty.
 <img width="1205" alt="image" src="https://github.com/hui-97/Test-project/blob/main/assets/Screenshot%202024-08-12%20at%206.51.37%E2%80%AFPM.png">

+Note that tidal movement or sea level variation can introduce challenges to the above mentioned methods.
+And none of them is a direct measurement of grounding line, but more of a proxy to the grounding line.
 Here is a flowchart for the proposed methods:

 ```mermaid
 graph LR;